George W. Search House

-The George W. Search House is an historic, American home that is located in Shickshinny, Luzerne County, Pennsylvania.
+The George W. Search House is an historic home that is located in Shickshinny, Luzerne County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1983.

 History and architectural features

 Built circa 1860 and altered between 1916 and 1928, this historic structure is a two-story, two-bay-wide, rectangular, gable-front building.
 It measures twenty-six feet wide by fifty-three feet deep, and is clad in clapboard.
 It features stained glass windows and a wraparound porch.

-It was added to the National Register of Historic Places in 1983.